sefinek24/Sefinek-Blocklist-Collection/info/Analytics and telemetry.md

 - hotjar.com

 ## 🌍 Telemetry domains
 Telemetry domains are websites that collect data about the performance and usage of software applications.
-By blocking these domains with Pi-hole, you can prevent your data from being shared with the software developer or third-party companies without your consent.
+By blocking these domains with Pi-hole, you can prevent your data from being shared with the software developer or third-party companies without your consent

 Here are some examples of telemetry domains you might want to block:
 - telemetry.microsoft.com
 - vortex.data.microsoft.com
 - watson.telemetry.microsoft.com